- 1 Introduction

-- Occurs in 50% of cases of Grave’s disease
+- Occur in 50% of cases of Grave’s disease

-- This is the typical presentation of Grave’s disease.
-The eye signs in fact only occur in Grave’s disease, and not in other causes of thyrotoxicosis
+- The eye signs only occur in Grave’s disease, and not in other causes of thyrotoxicosis

-- Pretibial myxedema is a sign appearing on the leg which usually occurs in conjunction with the eye signs.
+- Pretibial myxoedema is a sign appearing on the leg which usually occurs in conjunction with the eye signs.